nimeshkverma/mongo_schema/README.md

 	pip install mongoschema

-## Sample data - Populating MongoDb with sample data
+## Sample data - Populating MongoDB with sample data
 ***
 Navigate to `test/sample_data` in the `mongojoin` directory and type the following command -

 	> mongoimport --dbname test --collection supplier --file supplier.json
+	> mongoimport --dbname test --collection order --file order.json

-This will create and populate the required collections with sample data for running the tests.
+This will create and populate the required collections with sample data.

 The two collections *supplier* and *order* will be used to demonstrate how to use **mongoschema**.